jumpcutking/threads/README.md

 Originally built as part of The Universe App Tools, I've released the source to help the community solve the node threading problem: supporting Node.JS function with multiple process threads and communicating between all processes.

 ## What's New
+Thread children can now have console.log overridden to report logs directly to the parent thread.

+Logs are now a little prettier, and reading the information from the console is easier.

+Verbose mode is now activated on init().

+Enabling logging {logging: true} on a child thread will override the console.

 You can now request actions without data.
-This is great if you want to close a thread or toggle a varable.
+This is great to close a thread or toggle a variable.

-Added "hush" option to the thread manager to silence all log messages, not just verbose ones.
+Hush has been replaced with logging.
+Activate {logging: true} on both the Thread manager and the child.

-I've enhanced error handling object to report when an action failed.
-Previously, you would have gotten the catch all error when reporting JSON parsing errors.
+I've enhanced the error handling object to report when an action failed.
+Previously, you would have gotten the catch-all error when reporting JSON parsing errors.
 Generally, you'll never get a JSON parsing error from within the thread.js scripting modules.
-However, you may want to check the logic of additional process that support threads.js.
+However, you may want to check the logic of additional processes that support threads.js.

-In order to prevent an out of sequence order, attempting to add a thread without initiating the thread manager will cause an error.
+To prevent an out-of-sequence order, attempting to add a thread without initiating the thread manager will cause an error.
 Call threads.init() before calling threads.add.

-I built API-level documentation.
+## Program Level Documentation
 You can find it in [DOCS.md](https://github.com/jumpcutking/threads/blob/main/DOCS.md), you can recreate the docs using createDocs.js in the project's root.

-We've fixed a few bugs.
-Most significant bug: Calling specific threads has been corrected.

-Threads will now throw errors to ensure that IDs (threads and actions) are unique and not null strings.
-In addition, I fixed an issue that made it impossible to send direct messages to threads.

-Beginning with version 1.1.2, I've introduced listeners.
-They act like events dispatching attached functions similar to other modules.
-Identical to how actions are attached, you can create a portion of your code to listen to all events requested (send to children) by adding a requests listener (addRequestsListener).
-You can do the same thing with received requests (from the children) (addReceivedListener).`

-## Breaking Changes
-Beginning with version 1.1.9, Threads will now throw errors to ensure that IDs (threads and actions) are unique and not null strings.
-The individual threads will receive their IDs from the thread manager and will no longer be setting their own id.

-## Deprecated
-Verbose is an option provided on both thread.init() and threads.add() functions.
-SetVerbose is now deprecated.
-It will be removed soon.

 ## License
-The license is close to MIT, with a few important modifications.
+The license is close to MIT, with a few essential modifications.
 Check the license file for more information.
-It may be subject to The Universe Terms of Service. https://egtuniverse.com/legal/terms
+It was developed for use as part of The Universe.
+While it is offered freely in the traditional MIT license style, it's important to note that using Threads to circumvent or compromise the security of the Universe or developers using The Universe is a clear violation of [The Universe Terms of Service https://egtuniverse.com/legal/terms](https://egtuniverse.com/legal/terms).

 # Thread Manager
-The thread manager is a short module designed to enable messages to be sent or received from both the threads and the main process (running the thread manager.)
-It's a unique and helpful messaging system that can be expanded.
+The thread manager is a short module designed to enable messages to be sent or received from both the threads and the parent process (running the thread manager.)
+It's a unique and helpful messaging system that is easily expanded.
 For example, sending a message by its ID to all threads or a specific thread is simple.

 ## Install
-Hopefully, you will be able to install the node module using NPM.
+Use NPM to install and "--save" the module to your project's package.json file.

 ```Shell
 npm install @jumpcutking/threads --save